Stanislav Poplavsky: World War II

-In September 1944 he was transferred to the Ludowe Wojsko Polskie (Polish People's Army) as one of the many Soviet officers who were to ensure that this allied formation remained loyal to communist ideals.
+In September 1944 he was transferred to the Polish People's Army as one of many Soviet officers.
 As major general he commanded the Polish Second Army (26 September – 19 December 1944) and later the Polish First Army (until 10 September 1945).
 His units took parts in the breakthrough of the Pommernstellung (Pomerania Wall) fortification line, securing the Baltic Sea coast, crossing the Odra and Elbe rivers and the Battle of Berlin.
 He was wounded eight times in the war and showed high organizational skills in planning combat operations, and commanding troops.
 For his successful operations, he was noted 15 times in the orders of the Supreme Commander-in-Chief Joseph Stalin.

 For skillful command and control of troops in breaking through enemy defenses on the Oder River and in the battles for Berlin on 29 May 1945, Poplavsky was awarded the title of Hero of the Soviet Union.